DEVELOPER-KLCV/klcv_dev_manual/DOCS/_Package/2-Standard/12-Form/1-Properties/10-Transparent.md

 This function is realized by interrupting the drawing mechanism of the OS.
 Therefore, there are the following restrictions regarding usage.

--Due to the drawing mechanism , transparent forms are redrawn more often than normal objects.
+- Due to the drawing mechanism , transparent forms are redrawn more often than normal objects.
 Therefore , it is not suitable for dynamic representation ( such as moving in real time ) .

--If     a transparent Form is placed on a Form that has child objects, the hierarchical relationship between the child objects on each Form may not be expressed correctly.
+- If a transparent Form is placed on a Form that has child objects, the hierarchical relationship between the child objects on each Form may not be expressed correctly.

 <br><small><span style="color:red">Added since Ver.5.0.4</span></small><br><small><span style="color:blue">Not supported in Mobile, AI</span></small>